dmx-systems/dmx-documentation/docs/user.rst

 The Workspace Selector
 ----------------------

-In the upper left corner there is a drop-down menu showing "DMX" and this is the *Workspace Selector*.
-When you start to work in a blank DMX installation and you are not logged in, the only visible workspace is "DMX".
+The *Workspace Selector* is part of the upper toolbar and let`s you select your current *Workspace*.
 "Workspaces" are the highest level of content organization in DMX.
-Everything you create in DMX is automatically assigned to the workspace selected in this menu.
+Everything you create is automatically assigned to the workspace selected in this menu.

 "DMX" is the name of a pre-installed *Public* workspace.
 In DMX everyone can create, edit and delete workspaces.
-If you create a new workspace you become its *Owner* and can invite other users as "Members" to it.
+If you create a new workspace you become its *Owner* and can invite other users as "Members" to share it.
 You can think of a workspace as a context in which you would organize your work, but don't worry, all items you store in DMX can be associated with each other, no matter to which workspace they are assigned.

 .. note:: Every item in DMX is assigned to one workspace.
 To which workspace an item is assigned allows DMX to determine who is allowed to *create* new ones, *edit* or *read* the information.